sshilko/backq/README.md

 $adapter = new \BackQ\Adapter\Beanstalk;
 ```

-* Worker that dispatches messages
+* Worker (can have multiple per same queue) that dispatches messages

 ```
 $log = 'somepath/log.txt';